-Brochures may be one of the oldest marketing tools, but they’re a tried and tested technique used by all sorts of businesses to reach potential customers.
+Brochures may be one of the oldest marketing tools, but they’re a tried and tested technique that all sorts of businesses use to reach potential customers.

 A poorly designed brochure might be tossed in the trash, but a creative and beautiful one will be kept and pored over and can directly lead to sales for the business.

-In this article, you'll learn how to create a brochure that's guaranteed to grab and hold someone’s attention.
-Read on to get to know your bifolds, trifolds and everything in-between.
+In this article, you'll learn how to make a brochure that's guaranteed to grab and hold someone’s attention.
+Read on to get to know your bifolds, trifolds, and everything in-between.

-- Brochure45 Best Creative InDesign Brochure Templates (New for 2020)Melody Nieves
+- Brochure44 Best Creative InDesign Brochure Templates (New for 2021)Melody Nieves

 - Resources25 Best Professional Brochure TemplatesMelody Nieves